mazbrili/qt5-fsarchiver/README.md

 Note for Ubuntu: The surface has Ubuntu 10.10 is no longer adapted Gnome.
 Adaptability: Command for the terminal: gksudo qtconfig.
 Under Appearance > GUI Style you choose GTK+.
 Save the change and closed the Qt-Configuration.
 Because of problems with the installation of qt5-qtconfig from the Ubuntu sources, qt5-qtconfig no longer installed with the deb package. qt5-qtconfig must be manually installed.
-Usually helps with the installation of qt5-qtconfig from the Ubuntu sources when the first command is entered sudo apt-get update in the terminal.
+Usually helps with the installation of qt5-qtconfig from the Ubuntu sources when the first command is entered sudo apt update in the terminal.

 The handling of qt5-fsarchiver is simple: